-When you type a domain name in your web browser, it makes a request to your (ISP) internet service provider's dns servers.
-Those dns servers in turn query the nameservers for the domain to get the ip address (dns records).
+When you type a domain name into your web browser, a request is made to your internet service provider's (ISP) dns servers (i.e., dns resolvers), which then query the official nameservers for the domain to get its dns records (e.g., ip address).

-The amount of time other dns servers cache records is controlled by the Time To Live (TTL) setting for the dns record.
-Resolving Nameservers (your ISP) will see the changes (fetch the new records) depending on when the old dns record's TTL expires in their cache.
-Since different nameservers will have retrieved the original record at different times, their cache will also expire at different times causing some nameservers to see the changes sooner while others take longer.
+The amount of time other dns servers cache records is controlled by the TTL (Time To Live) value for the dns record.
+Each dns record has its own TTL value.
+Dns resolvers (i.e., your ISP) will see the changes (fetch the new records) depending on when the currently cached dns record's TTL expires from their cache.
+Since different ISP nameservers will retrieve the dns records at different times, their cache will also expire at different times.
+This is why some nameservers see the changes sooner while others take longer.

 Domain Registry Nameservers TTL